-All irradiated food imported should be accompanied by a certificate issue by an authorized officers in the country of origin that valid for the batch.
+All irradiated food imported should be accompanied by a certificate issued by authorized officers in the country of origin that is valid for the batch.
+It is also required to fulfil the requirements of safety, quality, nutrition, and label and food advertisement.

+Regulation on Irradiated Food refers to MOH Regulation No.701/Menkes/Per/VIII/2009 and BPOM Regulation No.3/2018.

-Based on the MOH Regulation No. 701/Menkes/Per/VIII/2009, there are three approved sources of radiation process by the GOI:
+Based on the above regulation, there are three approved sources of radiation process by the GOI:

 - 1. Gamma irradiator with 60 Co or 137 Cs radioactive - 2.
-X-ray with energy less than and equal to 5 MeV or - 3.
+X-ray with energy less than and equal to 7.5 MeV or - 3.
 Electron machine with energy less than equal to 10MeV